How to Boost German Learning in Your Sleep with 11 Language Tools

 As the scientific studies suggested, doing just this seems to have positive results, but make sure that the audio you’re listening to has at least some words that you’re familiar with.

 FluentU is a unique language learning app that you can use morning ’til night.
-You’ll get access to real-world German videos, like movie trailers, inspiring talks, YouTube clips and more, that’ve been transformed into a language learning experience.

 For even more passive bedtime learning, you can download audio files from FluentU to listen to as you drift off, no internet connection needed.